Chinese Music Instruments

-Sanxian: also known as “harp”, traditional Chinese stringed instrument; it has a very long handle, and three strings.
+Sanxian: also known as “harp”, a traditional Chinese stringed instrument; it has a very long handle and three strings.
 The sound is untamed.
-Used solo, in ensemble or accompaniment, it is widely used in folk music, opera music and rap music.
+Used solo, in ensemble, or accompaniment, it is widely used in folk music, opera music, and rap music.

-Suona consists of a cylindrical wood pipe, bored of 8 holes, a mouthpiece with simple or double reed and of a copper bell.
+Suona consists of a cylindrical wood pipe, bored of 8 holes, a mouthpiece with simple or double reed, and a copper bell.

-Because of its powerful sonority, the suona is used like soloist instrument, in sets and during processions and spectacles.
+Because of its powerful sonority, the suona is used as a soloist instrument, insets, and during processions and spectacles.

-Although its exact origin is still unknown, drum occupies a prominent place in Chinese culture.
-According to the ancient literatures, it might as old as Chinese history itself.
+Although its exact origin is still unknown, the drum occupies a prominent place in Chinese culture.
+According to the ancient literature, it might as old as Chinese history itself.